HL7/fhir-identity-matching-ig/input/pagecontent/use-cases.md

 #### Patient-Directed B2C (intrinsic OAuth service)

+Actors: Patient or Authorized Representative (User), Patient-Chosen App, Authorization Server, FHIR Server, FHIR Server's Identity Provider (native to the system or contracted such that the system takes responsibility for the services of Identity Provider)

-Description: Patient or their authorized representative authorizes action such as third-party application's access to a patient’s data as in the SMART App Launch Patient Access workflow (or equivalent) using their credentials issued by the data holder organization (or its tightly-coupled Identity Identity Provider) to authenticate the user.
+Description: Patient or their authorized representative authorizes action such as third-party application's access to a patient’s data as in the SMART App Launch Patient Access workflow (or equivalent) using their credentials issued by the data holder organization (or its tightly-coupled Identity Provider) to authenticate the user.
 The use case is relevant in some TEFCA Individual Access Services contexts, but applies broadly when authentication of an individual is required, such as a request for restrictions (part of view, download, and transmit to 3rd party) or another transaction needing digital consent.

-Actors: Patient or Authorized Representative (User), Patient Chosen App, Authorization Server, FHIR Server, FHIR Server's Identity Provider (native to the system or contracted such that the system takes responsibility for the services of Identity Provider)

 Pre-Conditions:
 - The Patient (or Authorized Representative User) registered for an account and their identity was verified by a physician’s office (or their software system, or another organization sharing a system and identity management practices) as per the Core Identity Workflows.